Selection

 Remarks

 Taken during the erection of Packer's Pecker.
-It's difficult to exaggerate the thrall in which gambling wagering was held by politicians, the advertising-revenue-hungry media and most of the general public
+It is difficult to exaggerate the thrall in which gambling wagering was held by politicians, the advertising-revenue-hungry media and most of the adult population of New South Wales (ABC News, 2024)

 Remarks